doctea/usb_midi_clocker/README.md

 ## Explanation

 This allows an Arduino Uno with the USB Host Shield 2.0 to act as a USB *host* -- like an intelligent USB hub with multiple ports, so that USB MIDI devices connected to it (say keyboards or sequencers or synths) are sent MIDI clock.
+This way you can sync USB MIDI devices, that don't have a normal MIDI DIN input, without connecting to a computer for DAWless usage.

 This video should demonstrate what I mean a bit:- https://photos.google.com/photo/AF1QipNL_kUVU3N1QzCV3z4exyQTlNcGLMTfbsU7jkwI

 The Arduino you see at the start of the video has a "USB Host Shield 2.0" on top and then a DIY'd 4-output CV clock shield sitting on top of that.

 There's an 8-port powered USB hub plugged into the port of the USB Host Shield.
-Connected to that USB hub is the Akai APCmini, the Beatstep, and another [https://github.com/doctea/drum2musocv](USB MIDI sequencer project of my own) (which in turn goes off to a Eurorack MIDI-CV interface and a BitBox mk2 sampler for syncing clock and sending triggers).
+Connected to that USB hub is the Akai APCmini, the Beatstep, and another [USB MIDI sequencer project of my own](https://github.com/doctea/drum2musocv) (which in turn goes off to a Eurorack MIDI-CV interface and a BitBox mk2 sampler for syncing clock and sending triggers).

 This project keeps time and sends clock divisions on the CV outs, but also detects the USB MIDI devices connected to the USB hub and does a different thing for each one:-